CPDRC Dancing Inmates: This Is It

 "They Don't Care About Us" with intro from "Bad" was performed by the CPDRC inmates on January 19, 2010.
 The dance was specially choreographed for them by Travis Payne, the Michael Jackson choreographer and associate director of This Is It.
 Through an initiative of Sony Pictures Home Entertainment Payne and two of the top dancers of Michael Jackson's This Is It show, Daniel Celebre and Dres Reid performed with the CPDRC inmates in the Cebu prison, with all the inmate dancers wearing This Is It tribute black T-shirts.
 Payne, Celebre, and Reid taught the routine to the inmates within 2 days, and all three took part with them in the public performance.
-The video shoot was part of the global launch of Jackson’s This Is It DVD by Sony Pictures Worldwide.
+The video shoot was part of the global launch of Jackson's This Is It DVD by Sony Pictures Worldwide.

-The customized mix contained dance routines and sampling from Michael Jackson's "Bad" in the intro, and a tribute to Martin Luther King Jr. while an audio of his speech is being played.
+The customized mix contained dance routines and sampling from Jackson's "Bad" in the intro, and a tribute to Martin Luther King Jr. while an audio of his speech is being played.
 Will Devaughn, a popular Filipino model and actor took part in the routine carrying a poster of the African-American civil rights activist.
 King is specifically mentioned in the song lyrics as well ("Some things in life they just don't wanna see / But if Martin Luther was livin' / He wouldn't let this be").
 In addition to the dance video, a feature video of Payne and the MJ Dancers visit to the prison, the dance practices and visits to Cebu officials was made to document this initiative.

 Payne and company also danced to "Thriller" with the inmates.
 The "Thriller" viral video by the CPDRC inmates featuring Crisanto Nierre and Wenjiel Resane had catapulted the inmates to fame.
 "Michael saw the Cebu dancing inmates on YouTube and enjoyed them immensely", said his choreographer, Travis Payne.
 "During rehearsals, we would watch and he would get tremendous joy".
 Sony Pictures' Fritz Friedman told USA Today, "We thought it would be a great idea to pay homage to MJ on the occasion of the release of This Is It by going to Cebu and having Travis work with the dancers to create this piece which is from the film."
 The inmates also made special performance of their Michael Jackson tribute routine.